Covid 19 coronavirus: Around the world - New York 'as terrible as it gets', WHO says it's 10 times deadlier than 2009 flu

 The German National Academy of Sciences Leopoldina issued an assessment Monday saying that better data was needed on the extent of the infection and the immune status of the population to assist decision makers.

-It said that once infections have stabilised at a low level and if health precautions are strictly observed, schools in the lower grades should begin reopening "as soon as possible."
+It said that once infections have stabilised at a low level and if health precautions are strictly observed, schools in the lower grades should begin reopening "as soon as possible".

 It said the closure of schools was contributing to social inequality and that students in elementary grades were less able to benefit from remote learning.